7 Exotic Meats For Grilling And How To Grill Them Right

 Bison, also known as American Buffalo, is native to the North American continent.
 They used to migrate across the plains in huge herds before their numbers were decimated.

-The earliest European settlers would often use bison to make pemmican, a invented by the North American natives.
+The earliest European settlers would often use bison to make pemmican, a protein-rich invented by the North American natives.

 Today, you can find cuts of buffalo meat in many grocery stores.